Aceinna/docs_openrtk/EVB/overview.rst

     **LED5** indicator reflects activity on GPIO2 (lit if high)

-**5. Open IMU evaluation power**
+**5. Open IMU evaluation board power**

     Power to OpenIMU evaluation board provided by USB.
     To power system up - connect USB cable to connector J1 and turn "ON" switch SW1.

 **6. Communication with IMU from PC**

-    The OpenIMU evaluation board has an FTDI chip FT4232 installed.
+    |  The OpenIMU evaluation board has an FTDI chip FT4232 installed.
 This chip provides 4 virtual serial ports.
-    When evaluation board set up to force IMU interface in UART mode (see p.3.4) up to 3 serial ports on IMU can be communicated to from PC.
+       When evaluation board set up to force IMU interface in UART mode (see p.3.4) up to 3 serial ports on IMU can communicate with PC.
-    When evaluation board connected to PC and power switch turned "ON" the board will appear among external devices as 4 consecutive serial ports.
+       When evaluation board connected to PC and power switch turned "ON" in Device Manager board will appear as **4 new consecutive virtual COM ports**.

-    First serial port is napped to IMU's main UART channel (pins 3 and 4 on J2), which is dedicated for sending periodic messages from IMU and sending commands to IMU.
-Second serial port mapped to IMU's GPS UART channel (pins 5 and 6), which is dedicated to be used as GPS serial port and also can be used for modeling - sending
+	|  First in a row virtual port is routed to IMU's main UART channel (Serial channel 0) (pins 3 and 4 on J2), and usually dedicated for sending commands
-    GPS data from PC.
+	   to IMU and capturing responses and periodic messages from IMU.
+It usually used by python driver to establish communication between IMU and Aceinna Navigation Studio.

-    Third serial port mapped to IMU's debug serial port, which can be used for sending diagnostics messages from IMU and/or as CLI interface to IMU.
+	|  Second in a row virtual port routed to IMU's Serial Channel 1 (pins 5 and 6 on J2) and potentially can be used for modeling or cloud data processing - sending GPS messages from PC to IMU and back.

+	|  Third in a row virtual port routed to IMU's Serial channel 2 (pins 17 and 19 on J2) and usually used as a debug/CLI serial channel .

 **7. OpenIMU Evaluation Kit Important Notice**